 - Moving on from the answers from the above, ask the participants to put together a verse and a chorus that relates to them and their identity. - If they are struggling, they can break it down into a line about their name and their family, a line about their physical community, a line about their friendship groups, a line about their interests and passions.
-The chorus can be their introduction to themselves. - The chorus can be their introduction to themselves.
+The chorus can be their - introduction to themselves.

-+ Here are some trigger questions:
+Here are some trigger questions: